ZAF07/tigerlily-e-bakery-api-gateway/README.md

   *You don't have to recompile the Go binary to see your changes reflected during development* 😉

-  For for our frontend application (*tigerlily-app*), we are already making use of *react-scripts start* to allow hot-reloads
+  For for our frontend application (*tigerlily-app*), we are already making use of *react-scripts start* to allow for hot-reloads

   ## Without Docker ##
   > Note Currently our work is a little messy.
 In terms of configuration.
 So far only *tigerlily-inventory* & *tigerlily-bff* have been migrated to use the `Twelve Factor App` principles.
 To start *tigerlily-payment*, we have to run `go run main.go` passing in credentials as arguments.
 We have made it easier by creating a bash script to start each service, so just run that.